Large, fast and accurate HI intensity maps with latent overlap diffusion: Methodology

-where $\bm{\epsilon}$ and $\hat{\bm{\epsilon}}$ are the added and predicted noise respectively.
-To inpaint the HI brightness temperature, $T_b$, onto the halo distribution obtained in the previous step, we use the variational diffusion model (VDM) of~\cite{kingma_variational_2023}.
-The neural network architecture is modified to work with 3-dimensional simulation boxes and follows a similar architecture as~\cite{ono_debiasing_2024}:.
+where $\bm{\epsilon}$ and $\hat{\bm{\epsilon}}$ are the added and predicted noise, respectively. {Here, $\mathbb{E}_{\epsilon, t}[\cdot]$ is the expectation value with respect to the Gaussian distribution of the noise $\epsilon$ and timestep $t$ sampled from the diffusion process, and $\|\cdot \|_2^2$ denotes the squared $l_2$ norm.
+The term $f_{\boldsymbol{\theta}}(\sigma_t,\alpha_t)$ is a weighing function which depends on the noising variance and scaling factors.
+It weighs the relative contribution of a given denoising step at time $t$ to the total loss, and in our case its explicit form is given in equation \eqref{lossdiff}. } To inpaint the HI brightness temperature, $T_b$, onto the halo distribution obtained in the previous step, we use the variational diffusion model (VDM) of~\citet{kingma_variational_2023}.
+The neural network architecture is modified to work with 3-dimensional simulation boxes and follows a similar architecture as the one provided in~\citet{ono_debiasing_2024}:.
 2D grouped convolutions are replaced with their 3D counterpart, and we add an extra convolutional layer to the residual blocks of the network.
 We set up the denoising architecture as a U-Net with residual networks and an attention block at the bottleneck, as illustrated in Fig.~\ref{fig:DenoiseUnet}.
 This is because it has been shown that attention blocks at the bottleneck facilitate faster convergence and achieve the same quality of cross correlation results with fewer training steps~\citep{ono_debiasing_2024}.